MahChenHan/Assignment2/README.md

 ### Content
 - Draftbit API → Products data API.
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in this site were obtained from Uniqlo.

 ### Acknowledgements
 - We received inspiration for this project from Uniqlo.